5nake/PHP-Simple-Share/README.md

 ---------------
 Here are some tips for the configuration of your webserver.
 For this script to work all requests should be routed to `index.php`.
 The documentation for the Silex framework has [some information for other servers][2] which also works for this script.

-When serving files the script tries to let the webserver handle the actual file handling via either the  header or the header.
+When serving files the script tries to let the webserver handle the actual file handling via either the `X-Sendfile` header or the `X-Accel-Redirect` header.
 Some more information can be found in [this StackExchange question][1].
 If you don't want use this feature, set `readfile` to `true` in the configuration.

 ### Apache